 An NJ workers’ comp attorney will be able to review your case and explain whether or not you will have a legitimate shot at winning a claim.
 However, it’s a good idea to explore how states have handled workers’ compensation and COVID-19.

-As of right now, New Jersey has not adopted any changes to how workers’ compensation can be administered for those who contract COVID-19 at work.
+As of right now, New Jersey did not adopt any changes.
+This is in regards to those who contract COVID-19 at work and the administration of their workers’ compensation.
 However, AB 3998 has been proposed, according to our NJ workplace injury attorney.
-This bill would extend certain supplemental benefits through workers’ compensation for the surviving dependents of an essential worker who dies during the course of their employment.
-The bill was introduced on May 4, 2020.
+This bill would extend certain supplemental benefits through workers’ compensation.
+This is for the surviving dependents of an essential worker who dies during the course of their employment.
+NJ introduced the bill on May 4, 2020.